Toon Tone

 What is Toon Tone?

-Toon Tone is a free online cartoon color guessing game.
-Each round shows you a cartoon-inspired target color for a brief moment.
-After it disappears, you rebuild the color from memory using hue, saturation, and brightness sliders.
-The closer your guess, the higher your score.
+Toon Tone is a free online cartoon character color guessing game.
+Each round asks you to remember a specific character part, then rebuild the color from memory using hue, saturation, and brightness sliders.

 How do I play Toon Tone?

-Start a game, study the target color during the preview, then adjust the three HSB sliders to match it from memory.
+Start a game, study the character color during the preview, then adjust the three HSB sliders to match it from memory.
 Press Lock In to submit your guess.
-Play 5 rounds and try to score as close to 500 as possible.
+Play 5 rounds and try to score as close to 10.00 average as possible.

 Is Toon Tone free?